-Today I wanted to share the concept behind our Spring Citrus shoot that has been featured in print in the Brides of North Texas magazine!
+Today I wanted to share the concept behind our Spring Citrus Wedding shoot at the Dallas Arboretum that has been featured in print in the Brides of North Texas magazine!
 We wanted to welcome Spring with a fun, yet elegant statement filled with bold hues.
 Our color palette was orange, yellow, fuchsia and a pale gray to balance all the shades out.

 This season is a cheerful time when flowers come into bloom, and we wanted to highlight that with a vibrant centerpieces and stationery.
 A fun twist on that was to insert fruit where in unexpected areas like the place cards and as part of the main centerpiece.

 Our calligrapher also spun a unique look on the invitation envelope by invoking a whimsical script that echoed the playfulness of the flowers.
 As everything else was so bright, it was important that we bring a sense of grace through the linens, place settings and furniture.
 We wanted to evoke the feeling that Spring brings, and craft a shoot that is as chic and effortless as our inspiration.